growthbook/growthbook/packages/back-end/README.md

 Other types of foreign keys can be easily added to the base model if needed.

+The `getForeignRefs` method has an optional second parameter.
+If `true` (the default), it will throw an Error if a foreign ref is not found.
+You can pass `false` instead to have it just skip that foreign ref instead.

 ### Conditional validation/hooks

 Sometimes you need more control over your validation or hooks.
 For example, if you want to run really strict validation by default, but allow users to opt-out.